 - Scrub if needed to remove stains

-7. What can I use instead of window cleaner?
+7. What to use instead of window cleaner

 We all grew up with Windex and it’s one of those household favorites that we reach for time and again.
 But lately I find the smell is way too overpowering and have been wondering what’s a good alternative?
 Manufacturers have caught on to the green movement and come out with some vinegar based alternatives.
 Can you just make your own?